Dr Julia Shaw

 On television, Julia is a trusted expert contributor across factual and current-affairs programming.
 In 2024, Dr Shaw co-hosted the BBC2 true crime comedy series The Misinvestigations of Romesh Ranganathan where Julia and Romesh investigated the deaths of Tupac, Jimi Hendrix and Nancy Spungen.
 She is also the host of ITVx/ AMC documentary series Killers Caught on Camera and the spin off series Murder in Mind.

-As a keynote speaker, Julia captivates audiences all over the world speaking in English and German on topics such as human memory and memory hacking as well as AI, workplace harassment and cyber security.
+As a keynote speaker Julia captivates audiences all over the world speaking in English and German on topics such as human memory and memory hacking as well as AI, workplace harassment and cyber security.
 Julia’s keynotes change perception on memories, humanity’s dark side and diversity.
+Her work helps organisations understand human behaviour and how better insight into memory bias and decision making can build safer and more open and accountable cultures.
+Building on her work with Gov AI and as a social scientist she asks how can we adapt our human-critical skills to keep up with advancing technology?

 Julia is the author of three internationally acclaimed books, including The Memory Illusion, a bestseller on false memory translated into more than 20 languages, Evil: The Science Behind Humanity’s Dark Side, and Bi: The Hidden Culture, History and Science of Bisexuality.
 She has also written extensively for BBC Science Focus Magazine, Scientific American and Psychology Today.